You are here: Home > Your visit > Patient leaflets > Surgery services > Dual procedure—gastroscopy and colonoscopy (West Mid)

 • Aspirin

-Any other medication used to thin the blood (anti –coagulant).
+• Any other medication used to thin the blood (anti-coagulants)

-You will need to follow a restrictive low fibre diet 4 days before your procedure.
-Please see our separate dietary sheet.
+Follow the restrictive low fibre diet in our separate dietary sheet 4 days before your procedure.
 If the bowel is not empty enough, the procedure may be cancelled and repeated on another occasion.

 What will happen when I come in?

-On arrival to the endoscopy unit please report to reception where the receptionist will check your personal details.
+On arrival to the endoscopy unit, please check in at reception where the receptionist will check your personal details.
 You will be asked to take a seat in the waiting area until you are collected by a nurse, and taken through to one of our admission rooms.
-You do not need to bring anyone with you to your appointment, unless they are acting on your behalf e.g. interpreting for you.
-Please leave any valuables at home, as we cannot be responsible for any valuables lost whilst you are in the unit.
+You do not need to bring anyone with you to your appointment unless they are acting on your behalf (eg interpreting).
+Please leave any valuables at home, as we cannot be responsible for any valuables lost while you are in the unit.

 What will happen during the test?